Skip Navigation

 Staff Writers

-BPR staff writers write three analytical, niche, and highly researched articles each semester on topics of their choice.
-Each staff writer is assigned to a section composed of approximately three editors and 14 writers and receives in-depth feedback on their work in pitch and edit meetings.
-Since articles undergo a rigorous editing and fact-checking process, they typically make for excellent writing samples.
-We also publicize articles on BPR’s social media accounts, and articles may be accompanied by original graphics or illustrations designed by BPR’s Creative Board.
+BPR staff writers write two analytical, niche, and highly researched articles each semester on topics of their choice.
+Each staff writer is assigned to a section composed of approximately four editors and eight writers.
+Throughout the production cycle, staff writers share article ideas in pitch meetings and work closely with BPR editors to produce multiple drafts of their articles.
+Articles are featured on the BPR website and social media accounts, and they will be considered for publication in the print magazine.
+Some articles may be accompanied by original graphics or illustrations designed by the BPR Creative Board.

 Copy Editors

-BPR’s copy editors ensure that all information in the magazine is verifiably correct and is rooted in trustworthy sources during fact checking.
+BPR’s copy editors ensure that all information in the magazine is verifiably correct and is rooted in trustworthy sources during fact-checking.
 During copy edits, copy editors clean up the text of articles to match the BPR style guide.
+They also ensure that all articles are plagiarism-free, which is vital to maintaining the journalistic integrity of the publication.
 They are responsible for 1-3 hours per week of live copy editing and may have a slightly larger copy editing commitment during the production cycle.

 Creative Associates